PUBLIC SERVICE ANNOUNCEMENTS –

 Notice of Library Closure

-Any person needing special accommodations to participate in the above-notice meeting should contact the Library Director no later than three days prior to the meeting in the administration office at 384-4238.
+Any person needing special accommodations to attend the above-noticed meeting should contact the City Clerk’s office at 384-3710 no later than three business days prior to the meeting.

 Media Contact for Board-related inquiries: